HumanSignal/label-studio/docs/source/guide/storage.md

 ### Create connection on startup

-Run the following command to launch Label Studio, configure the connection to your Redis database, scan for existing tasks, and load them into the app for labeling for a specific project.
+Run the following command to launch Label Studio, configure the connection to your PostgreSQL database, scan for existing tasks, and load them into the app for labeling for a specific project.

 ```bash
 label-studio start my_project --init --db postgresql